 In addition, pupils should be taught how to their writing.
 These aspects of writing have been incorporated into the programmes of study for

 Writing down ideas depends on effective transcription: that is, on quickly and accurately through knowing the relationship between and understanding the (word structure) and (spelling structure) of words.

 Effective composition involves , and then for a reader.
 This requires , awareness of the , and an increasingly wide knowledge of

 Writing also depends on and, eventually, speedy .

 Teaching of Writing:

-In writing, explicit links are made to reading and children are encouraged to read with a writer’s eye, identifying and practising the tools used by popular children’s writers in order to assimilate a text.
+Our aim at Kingsthorne is for all children to enjoy writing and become confident writers.
+We do this by providing opportunities for children to experience literacy in a range of contexts, including making links with other subject areas.
+In writing, explicit links are made to reading and children are encouraged to read with a writer’s eye, identifying and practicing the tools used by popular children’s writers in order to assimilate a text.
 They are exposed to and learn how to compose a wide variety of genres within fiction and non-fiction as well as studying a range of different poetic forms.

 The writing process is supported through teacher modelling and builds on the oral and reading aspects of the units.
 Children are taught key spelling strategies and appropriate use of punctuation according to their stage of development.

 A range of strategies are used by teachers to engage children in the writing process, including visual literacy, drama and ‘talk for writing’ techniques.
 Children are given the opportunity to take part in a range of speaking and listening activities in order to gather information, develop their vocabulary or give them concrete experiences to write about.